President Trump's Biggest Foreign Policy Headache For 2018

 The simplest explanation for the intractability is this: The six powers with the most stakes regarding North Korea have conflicting objectives, backed by solid reasons not to compromise.

 North Korea won't give up its nuclear weapons because it keeps the Kim regime in power.
 The Kim regime has unequivocally stated that its nuclear weapons are not, and never will be, up for negotiation.
-With each test, Kim strengthens his deterrence capability against external threats, while enhancing himself as a leader standing up to the U.S.
+With each test, Kim strengthens his deterrence capability against external threats while enhancing himself as a leader standing up to the U.S.

 China and Russia won't abandon the current North Korean leadership, despite wishing it would denuclearize.
 The U.S. and its allies Japan and South Korea won't stop trying to pressure North Korea to give up its nuclear weapons.
 And thus the impasse.